Neats29/CV/README.md

 # CV - Anita Amini

-I am a developer who enjoys writing Javascript and Node.js.
+I am a developer who likes solving problems, in particular when it means saving someone's time or generally helping them.
 I am not afraid to get my hands dirty to find the most suitable solutions for the project’s requirements.

 Ultimately, my goal is to become awesome at writing simple, robust, scalable and readable code - through practice, learning and applying different programming paradigms, and by studying the approaches of other developers.